-'An Iraqi national's ability to obtain a CSID is likely to be severely hampered if they are unable to go to the Civil Status Affairs Office of their home Governorate because it is in an area where Article 15(c) serious harm is occurring.
-As a result of the violence, alternative CSA Offices for Mosul, Anbar and Saluhaddin have been established in Baghdad and Kerbala.
+'[A person's] ... ability to obtain a CSID is likely to be severely hampered if ... [the person] is unable to go to the Civil Status Affairs Office of ... [the person's] Governorate because it is in an area where Article 15(c) serious harm is occurring.
+As a result of the violence, alternative CSA Offices for Mosul, Anbar and Saluhaddin have been established in Baghdad.
 The evidence does not demonstrate that the "Central Archive", which exists in Baghdad, is in practice able to provide CSIDs to those in need of them.
-There is, however, a National Status Court in Baghdad, to which a person could apply for formal recognition of identity.
-The precise operation of this court is, however, unclear' (paragraph 187).
+There is, however, a National Status Court in Baghdad, to which ... [the person] could apply for formal recognition of identity.
+The precise operation of this court is, however, unclear.' (paragraph 204 (13))